OptiMalProject/OptiMal-Repo/README.md

 ## Usage

-Navigate to the `examples` directory and run the example scripts to see the different representation methods in action.
+Navigate to the relevant `src` Python notebook to get started with the different representation methods.
+Each notebook contains all the necessary information for each method.

 ## Documentation
-Detailed documentation for each representation method is available in the docs directory.
-This includes descriptions of the methods, usage instructions, screenshots of the repository structure, example outputs, or any relevant visual aids to help users understand the project better.
+Detailed documentation for each representation method is available in the notebooks.
+This includes descriptions of the methods, usage instructions, example outputs, or any relevant visual aids to help users understand the project better.

 ## Discussion
 In this section, discuss the impact and potential applications of the different representation methods.
 Highlight the strengths and limitations of each method and how they can be used in different machine learning contexts.